JeromeBriot/fusion360-import-spline-any-csv/README.md

 It reads data from a CSV file and creates a spline in a sketch.
 It supports:

 - two colunms and three columns data
-- numbers with a comma as the decimal seperator
+- numbers with a comma as the decimal separator
 - any kind of separator between values
 - automatic text header skipping